By Eric Troy, Ground Up Strength

 Put some padding on the floor in a squat rack (don't be a tough guy- use the padding!)
 You will need the bar so that is is just below your shoulders if you are "standing" on your knees in front of it.
 Get under the bar, set it on the upper back (a middle position setup to start) and unrack it by extending your hips until your knees are 90 degrees and you are upright again.

-This can be a useful exercise for intermediate trainees but there are some very important cautions.
+This can be a useful exercise for trainees who are not absolute beginners but there are some very important cautions.
 More advanced trainees may still find some benefit but the weights used tend to become extremely high.
 So much so that one may have more trouble supporting the weight than lifting it.
 Use caution and pay strict attention to the points below:

 1. Use higher repetition ranges.